awentzonline/tartangan/README.md

 `python3 -m tartangan.calculate_inception_moments $DATASET $IM_FILENAME`

-Then run the trainer with the `--inception-moments=$IM_FILENAME` argument.
+Then run the trainer with the `--fid --inception-moments=$IM_FILENAME` arguments.
 Calculating these takes a bit of time.
-You can choose how frequently to run the tests with `--test-freq` and the number of samples drawn from the generator with `--n-inception-imgs`.
+You can choose how frequently to run the tests with `--fid-freq` and the number of samples drawn from the generator with `--n-inception-imgs`.

 The scores will be printed during training and you can choose to have it output final scores to a JSON-encoded file with `--metrics-path`.
 Currently, this file is formatted for use with scalar metrics in a [Kubeflow Pipeline](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/).